phildc/100-days-of-code/log.md

 **Today's Progress:** Chapter 3 - Text and Typography.
 Completed Exercises 3.03 and 3.04.
 Watched the Exercise 3.03 and Exercise 3.04 screencasts.

-**Thoughts:** Worked longer and ended up running out of time for logging my progress & checking-in on Twitter.
+**Thoughts:** Worked too long and ended up running out of time for logging my progress & checking-in on Twitter.
 So doing a double-update today.
 Enjoying the exercises, going through each component of the page one step at a time.
 Tomorrow will be finishing the last component off and putting the final page all together.

 **Links to work:**